Subscribe yourself and others to reports and dashboards in the Power BI service

 By default, the start date for your subscription is the date you create it.
 You have the option to select an end date.
 If you don't set an end date, the end date is automatically one year after the start date.
 You can change it to any date in the future (up to the year 9999) at any time before the subscription ends.
 When a subscription reaches an end date, it stops until you re-enable it.
 You'll receive notification(s) before the scheduled end date to ask if you'd like to extend it.

 In the screenshot below, notice that when you subscribe to a report, you're actually subscribing to a report page.
-To subscribe to more than one page in a report, select Add another subscription and select a different page.
+To subscribe to more than one page in a report, you can either select Full report attachment as or set up a new subscription by selecting Add another subscription.

 (Optional) Select whether to include a link back to the content in Power BI and whether to give users access to the content you're subscribing them to.
 If you choose to include a link, for the best experience, ensure that all users have access to the report.